Jaxa-Mokoto/C-Fundamentals/README.md

 Helpful links: Author's Youtube Channel: https://www.youtube.com/channel/UCneiThvGvPVqz5xI0a-TIyA

-Q & A:
+## Q & A:
-Q: Which of the following describes an important difference between an interpreted language such as C#, and a compiled language like C or C++?
+Q: Which of the following describes an important difference between an interpreted language such as C#, and a compiled language like C or C++?<br />
-A: C# bytecode is executed by the CLR, which is part of the .NET Framework.
+A: C# bytecode is executed by the CLR, which is part of the .NET Framework.<br />

-Q: What do you need to develop C# programs?
+Q: What do you need to develop C# programs?<br />
-A: The .NET SDK is necessary for compiling your C# code, and includes the CLR for running the compiled bytecode.
+A: The .NET SDK is necessary for compiling your C# code, and includes the CLR for running the compiled bytecode.<br />

-Q: Which of the following is the correct syntax for calling the ReadLine method of the Console class?
+Q: Which of the following is the correct syntax for calling the ReadLine method of the Console class? <br />
-A: string input = System.Console.ReadLine();
+A: string input = System.Console.ReadLine(); <br />